appseconnect/docs/_posts/Transformation/Mapping Techniques/Quickstart/2019-02-27-steps-to-cutomize-prebuilt-mapping.md

 5. On expanding `oInvoices(Touchpoint Object)` the user gets the view of the several complex object collections and the attributes that are listed under it.
 Each attribute has separate information about the entity that it belongs to.
 Each of these attributes will contain different information about the customer record.
-6. The complex objects and the complex object collection type of attributes require a blank mapping (null value) for sorting **Note:** Attributes and variables with no mapping will neither be allowed to sort in the mapping tree nor will it be displayed in the XSLT preview.
+6. The complex objects and the complex object collection type of attributes require a blank mapping (null value) for sorting.

+**Note:** Attributes and variables with no mapping will neither be allowed to sort in the mapping tree nor will it be displayed in the XSLT preview.

 **Note:** For different touchpoints, the object is different.
 For the touchpoint Sales Order Add, the object is oOrders for Simple Product Add it is oItems and so on.
 ![attributemapping3](/staticfiles/Transformation/media/attributemapping3.png)